tabitha-n/DataBreachTracker-API/README.md

     Secure API Practices

-Proxy to external API: Your application queries Have I Been Pwned on behalf of the user, preventing users from exposing sensitive personal data.
+Proxy to external API: The application queries Have I Been Pwned on behalf of the user, preventing users from exposing sensitive personal data.

     Safe Credential Management